 Notably, the comprehensiveness of the test drive experience can greatly influence a consumers decisions to move forward with the purchase of a vehicle.
 Allotting enough time for the test drive and to answer vehicle questions helps the potential buyer feel more comfortable and assured in the vehicle's performance.
 This process can eliminate potential concerns on the consumer’s end during the close of the purchase.

 Closing the Deal

 The customer has picked out their new vehicle, but closing a purchase can not take place without the discussion of finances.
-To close a deal with a consumer, the dealer must be able to both communicate and adhere to the potential financial needs of the customer and to complete the deal, financial options must be clearly presented and fit within the customer's budget.
-One polled individual described the buying process as “quite the financial liability, similar to the financial responsibility of purchasing a home.”
+To close a deal with a consumer, the dealer must be able to both communicate and adhere to the potential financial needs of the customer.
+Financial options must be clearly presented and fit within the customer's budget.
+A polled individual described the buying process as “quite the financial liability, similar to the financial responsibility of purchasing a home”.
 Potential buyers know that purchasing a vehicle requires financial accountability and they want to be secure in their decision to purchase a vehicle.
 Most polled individuals disclosed the desire for dealerships to offer poor credit buying options and to have flexible financing options available.

 The consumer vehicle purchasing process is a long journey from start to finish, which is why it is important for dealerships to be on top of their game in all aspects.
 Everything from having a customer friendly website to maintaining a clean lot affects closing the deal with the consumer.